tnj415/WeatherAPI/README.md

 * The website can be accessed in browser at https://tnj415.github.io/WhatsYoWeather/

 # Github
-* The Repository can be accessed on Github at https://github.com/tnj415/WhatsYoWeather
+* The repository can be accessed on Github at https://github.com/tnj415/WhatsYoWeather

 # eMail
 * The best way to contact me is at tnj8510@gmail.com.